melisplatform/melis-platform-framework-laravel-demo-tool/README.md

 # melis-platform-framework-laravel-demo-tool

-This module provides a simple tool displaying a list of data from the third party framework Laravel.
+This demo tool has for goal to show how you can use the framework Laravel inside Melis Platform, so you're not locked on ZF.

 ### Prerequisites
 This module requires ``melisplatform/melis-platform-frameworks`.